 At Blackpanda, we provide the same level of preparation through our Incident Response Planning and Tabletop Exercises.
 We work closely with clients to understand their terrain and unique strengths, weaknesses, and requirements, designing detailed action plans for dealing with a range of threats.
 These Incident Response Plans and Playbooks cover everything from communications, escalation, and handover procedures to technical responses for individual attack types.

-We then test those plans by conducting tabletop exercises—live practice runs where relevant actors across the organization are involved in improving the speed and efficiency of response and recovery.
+We then test those plans by conducting tabletop exercises—live practice runs where relevant actors across the organisation are involved in improving the speed and efficiency of response and recovery.
 Through these efforts, both Blackpanda and your internal team gain a stronger awareness of your digital environment, “terrain” features, advantages, and disadvantages.

 In Closing: No terrain is ever 100% secure